lowmoney/Spotify-Remote/README.md

 remote.play('drivesafe')
 remote.play('drvie safe')
 ```
-Remote will still play 'Drive Safe' by Rich Brian
+Remote will still play 'Drive Safe' by Rich Brian,
 Remote uses fuzzywuzzy for the track search to make this possible

 IMPORTANT NOTE(S)